 The world-wide mineral water industry was just one of many industries creating a tremendous demand for glass bottles.
 America was the world’s largest producer of fine essence oils.
 The west was being settled, creating a demand for millions of whiskey flasks and spirits bottles to help men cope with loneliness and hardship.
 Every pharmacy, every producer of patent medicines, every brewery, dairy farm and manufacturer, required hand-made glass bottles.
 Machine made bottles were not manufactured until after Michael Owens patented his inventions in 1903.

-Current members of the museum reside in all but two of the United States, and several Provinces of Canada.
-A few members reside in Europe.
+Current members of the museum reside across the United States, and several Provinces of Canada.
 More than 30 bottle-collecting clubs from across the nation help to support the museum as well.
 Individual clubs can have as many as 2,000 or as few as 10 members.
 Almost every club holds an annual Bottle Show and Sale.